WP1. Resilience under change

 WP1 Research at Cambridge and Newcastle Universities

-An adaptation pathways methodlogical guide for stakeholders (e.g. water companies, Lead Local Flood Authorities) is being developed to illustrate flexible/adaptive design for long-term drainage infrastructure planning.
-Such an approach will allow incremental investments in infrastructure, matching the performance requirements while maintaining cost-effectiveness.
+An adaptation pathways methodlogical guide for stakeholders (e.g. water companies, Lead Local Flood Authorities) was developed to illustrate flexible/adaptive design for long-term drainage infrastructure planning.
+Such an approach allowed incremental investments in infrastructure, matching the performance requirements while maintaining cost-effectiveness.

-Hydrodynamic modelling work is led by Newcastle University using the in-house software (CityCAT) which solves overland 2D flow and sewer network flow under free surface and pressurised conditions.
+Hydrodynamic modelling work was led by Newcastle University using the in-house software (CityCAT) which solves overland 2D flow and sewer network flow under free surface and pressurised conditions.

-Different rainfall inputs will be tested to represent the effect of climate change and an increase in impermeable area with time will represent the denser urban environment conditions expected in the future.
+Different rainfall inputs were tested to represent the effect of climate change and an increase in impermeable area with time represented the denser urban environment conditions expected in the future.

-The possible interventions (e.g. swales, raingardens or grey infrastructure) will be modelled separately or in combination to assess the different steps along the possible pathways (led by the University of Cambridge).
+The possible interventions (e.g. swales, raingardens or grey infrastructure) were modelled separately or in combination to assess the different steps along the possible pathways (led by the University of Cambridge).

-The methodology is being tested in Sutton, a Borough of South London.
+The methodology was tested in Sutton, a Borough of South London.

 WP1 Research at Heriot-Watt University

-Research at Heriot-Watt focuses on the co-optimisation of traditional grey and blue-green infrastructure systems and builds on their previous work on sediment, debris and pollutant dynamics in urban drainage systems.
+Research at Heriot-Watt focused on the co-optimisation of traditional grey and blue-green infrastructure systems and built on their previous work on sediment, debris and pollutant dynamics in urban drainage systems.

-Working with the Scottish Environment Protection Agency (SEPA), Scottish Water and West Lothian Council they have been investigating the feasibility of retrofitting SuDS to industrial, commercial and office premises at Houston Industrial Estate, a large development (over 100 businesses) which drains to a hydraulically-stressed constructed wetland.
+Working with the Scottish Environment Protection Agency (SEPA), Scottish Water and West Lothian Council they investigated the feasibility of retrofitting SuDS to industrial, commercial and office premises at Houston Industrial Estate, a large development (over 100 businesses) which drains to a hydraulically-stressed constructed wetland.